The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Figure 1: Scanning electron micrograph of a tardigrade (Britannica, 2023)

 Tardigrades are remarkable microscopic organisms characterized by their short and plump barrel-shaped bodies.
-They exhibit a distinctive appearance with four pairs of limbs, each terminating in four to eight claws or suction disks.
-The tough cuticle covering their bodies resembles the exoskeleton of insects and other arthropods, and like insects, tardigrades undergo molting to shed their cuticle during growth.
+They exhibit a distinctive appearance with four pairs of limbs, each terminating in four to eight or suction disks.
+The tough cuticle covering their bodies resembles the exoskeleton of insects and other arthropods, and like insects, tardigrades undergo to shed their cuticle during growth.
 The body is divided into two parts: a head region and a body with fused segments.
 The head is composed of a tubular mouth encircled by stylets used for piercing plant cells, algae, and other organisms for sustenance.
 A triradiate, which is a muscular pharynx that leads to a short tubular esophagus, is present in the mouth.
 It continues down to the intestine, occupying most of the organism’s length.
 The body cavity of the tardigrade is a hemocoel filled with fluid, serving as a medium for oxygen and water transport since tardigrades lack specialized organs for respiration or circulation.
 Their brains are bilaterally symmetrical, paired with neuron clusters, and are connected to a large ganglion below the esophagus, giving rise to a double ventral cord that extends throughout the body.
 The ventral cord contains ganglions on each segment of the body where lateral nerves extend towards the limbs.
 Additionally, many tardigrades exhibit a pair of compound cup-shaped eyes and sensory bristles distributed across the head and the body.
 Finally, tardigrades exhibit diverse reproductive strategies depending on the species, showcasing both sexual and asexual modes of reproduction.
 Typically oviparous, these microscopic organisms engage in external fertilization in most species.
 During this process, the slightly larger female Tardigrade undergoes molting, shedding its cuticle to lay eggs within it.
 These eggs are then fertilized externally by the male.
 However, certain species employ internal fertilization, wherein the male deposits sperm inside the female’s cuticle, offering a variation in their reproductive mechanisms (Weronika, 2017).

 The tardigrades possess remarkable polyextremophilic traits, thriving across various ecosystems from mountain tops to deep seas, mountain volcanoes, intertidal zones, deserts, urban areas, and even Arctic ice niches (Reyes et al., 2023).
 However, this species’ preferred habitats are freshwater mosses and lichens.
 What makes the tardigrades ripe for research is their ability to withstand very harsh and extreme environments, such as challenging terrains, due to their microscopic size, highly fluctuating conditions, rapidly changing humidity, and extreme temperatures.